-A reference standard of convenient length shall be prepared from a cylinder which is dimensionally and acoustically representative of the cylinder to be examined, as demonstrated by the manufacturer.
+A reference standard of convenient length shall be prepared from a cylinder which is dimensionally and acoustically representative of the cylinder to be examined, as demonstrable by the manufacturer.
 The reference standard shall be free of discontinuities which may interfere with the detection of the reference notches.

-Reference notches, both longitudinal and transverse, shall be machined on the outer and inner surface of the reference standard.
+Reference notches, both longitudinal and transverse, shall be machined on the outer and inner surface of the standard.
 The notches shall be separated such that each notch can be clearly identified.

-The dimensions and shape of notches are of crucial importance for the adjustment of the equipment (see Figures B.3 and B.4).
+Dimensions and shape of notches are of crucial importance for the adjustment of the equipment (see Figures B.3 and B.4).

-- The length of the notches, E, shall not be greater than 50 mm. - The width, W, shall not be greater than twice the nominal depth, T. However, where this condition cannot be met a maximum width of 1,0 mm is acceptable. - The depth of the notches, T, shall be (5 ± 0,75) % of the guaranteed minimum wall thickness, a', with a minimum of 0,2 mm and a maximum of 1,0 mm over the full length of the notch.
+- The length of the notches, E, shall be not greater than 50 mm. - The width, W, shall be not greater than twice the nominal depth, T. However, where this condition cannot be met a maximum width of 1,0 mm is acceptable. - The depth of the notches, T, shall be (5 ± 0,75) % of the guaranteed minimum wall thickness, a', with a minimum of 0,2 mm and a maximum of 1,0 mm over the full length of the notch.
 Runouts at each end are permissible.

 - The notch shall be sharp edged at its intersection with the surface of the cylinder wall.
-The cross-section of the notch shall be rectangular, except where spark erosion machining methods are employed, when it is acknowledged that the bottom of the notch will be rounded. - The shape and dimensions of the notch shall be demonstrated by an appropriate method.
+The cross-section of the notch shall be rectangular except where spark erosion machining methods are employed, when it is acknowledged that the bottom of the notch will be rounded. - The shape and dimensions of the notch shall be demonstrated by an appropriate method.

-NOTE $T = (5 \pm 0.75) \% \ a'$ but $\leq 1 \ \text{mm}$ and $\geq 0.2 \ \text{mm}$; $W \leq 2T$, but if not possible, $\leq 1 \ \text{mm}$, $E \leq 50 \ \text{mm}$.
+NOTE $T = (5 \pm 0.75) \% a'$ but $\leqslant 1 \text{ mm}$ and $\geqslant 0.2 \text{ mm}$; $W \leqslant 2\text{T}$, but if not possible, $\leqslant 1 \text{ mm}$, $E \leqslant 50 \text{ mm}$.